How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 1) You Can’t Be Afraid to Be Different

-For almost two years I have worked virtually for a company based in Orange County, California.
+For two years I’ve worked virtually for a company based in Orange County, California.
 Since then, I’ve visited the offices about four times a year.
-I remember the first time I told a colleague that I took the bus from my friend’s house where I was staying to the office, she looked at me like I had mold on my face.
+I remember the first time I told a work colleague that I took the bus from a friend’s house where I was staying to the office.
+She looked at me like I had mold on my face.

 People will think you’re weird.
 This is a GOOD thing.

-Nobody looks back at their life and says, “Thank GOD I did what everybody else around me did and never tried anything atypical.”
-What a great training ground to become your own person than living car-free where that’s not the norm.
+Nobody looks back at their life and says, “Thank GOD I did what everybody else around me did and never tried anything unique.”
+Living car-free in a place where it’s not the norm is the perfect training ground for becoming your own person.

 In fact, come to love that you’re different.
 I learned this in the context of language learning.
 It gave me no shame.
 I don’t care if taking transit makes me weird.